 Key Takeaways

-- Even with record-level increases in some states, average teacher pay has failed to keep up with inflation over the past decade.
+- Despite modest gains, average teacher salaries in most states have failed to keep up with inflation over the past decade.

 National Average Teacher Salary